Graduation-Project-CESS/students-detection/README.txt

 If you faced any issues while installing dlib or face_recognition please follow this link https://github.com/ageitgey/face_recognition/issues/175

-install opencv, tensorflow packages from anaconda navigator
+install opencv, tensorflow, tqdm packages from anaconda navigator